abonello/project_5/WORKING.md

     Then create a `backends.py` file in the accounts app folder.
 Here we need to create a class EmailAuth that we referred to from settings.py.

+## Bootstrap styling and Custom styles

+69. For bootstrap, paste bootstrap cdn links for scripts and stylesheets in base.html.
+    This results in basic bootstrap styling.

+70. For navigation bar, add `navbar navbar-default` classes.
+Add more classes as necessary, ex `nav navbar-nav` to the ul element.